-Can’t find exactly what you’re looking for?
-We have options for that, too.
-Texture, color, finish; you name it and we’ll adjust it to fit your vision.
-That’s what bespoke is all about.
+Can’t find the wood wall planks you’re looking for?
+We have solid wood options for that, too.
+Texture, color, finish; you name it and we’ll find the wood boards to fit your vision.
+That’s what Elmwood Reclaimed Timber is all about.
 Your project, completely customized from beginning to end.
 Need a starting point?
-Our bespoke library contains more than 2500 samples of different looks we have created over time.
-Some are wild and others mild, and they are all available to you.
+Our library contains more than 2500 samples of different wall covering looks we have created over time.
+Some are wild and others mild, and they are all available to you – with easy installation!

 Wood Paneling FAQ